-- Inadequate Day-Care and other services for pre-schoolers. - Less than half the buildings in Warren-Sherman are in sound condition. - utility bills. - land.
+Inadequate Day-Care and other services for pre-schoolers.

+Less than half the buildings in Warren-Sherman are in sound condition.

+Inadequate insulation in homes-high Create 100 resource efficient owner-occuutility bills.

+Less than 2 percent of the land is park Develop parks and other land for recre-

+Goals:

-- Goals: - 1,000 additional jobs in 3 years.
-Training and education for hundreds. - Increase the 12 to 24 percent in 3 years.
+1,000 additional jobs in 3 years.
+Training and education for hundreds.

+Increase the 12 to 24 percent in 3 years.
 Develop a 23-acre industrial park.
-New shopping center should bring new employment. - Coordinate public and private efforts in job training and creation of jobs.
-Create 100 part-time jobs. - Establish the Business and Technology Center.
-Encourage and assist minority businesses. - Develop a 50,000 square foot shopping center. - Create more Day-Care facilities and health clinics for babies.
-Develop tot lots in residential areas. - Rehab 100 housing units in 3 years.
-Increase the number of owner-occupied housing units from 24 percent to 40 percent. - Inadequate insulation in homes-high Create 100 resource efficient owner-occupied housing units. - Less than 2 percent of the land is park Develop parks and other land for recreational use.
+New shopping center should bring new employment.

+Coordinate public and private efforts in job training and creation of jobs.
+Create 100 part-time jobs.

+Establish the Business and Technology Center.
+Encourage and assist minority businesses.

+Develop a 50,000 square foot shopping center.

+Create more Day-Care facilities and health clinics for babies.
+Develop tot lots in residential areas.

+Rehab 100 housing units in 3 years.
+Increase the number of owner-occupied housing units from 24 percent to 40 percent.

+pied housing units.

+ational use.

 The problems are immense; the goals substantial but not unreachable.
-City Ven-ture gives the rebuilding of Warren-Sherman the continual, day-to-day thrust foward which is needed; but the total project will only be accomplished because of the partnership and commitment between the public and private sectors.
+City Venture gives the rebuilding of Warren-Sherman the continual, day-to-day thrust foward which is needed; but the total project will only be accomplished because of the partnership and commitment between the public and private sectors.
 The dollar commitment alone is almost \$39 million-\$29,800,000 from the private sector and up to \$8.7 million from the public sector in the form of an Urban Development Action Grant.